nick4877/04_BattleTank/README.md

 ## Planned Features
 * Open world
 * Simple art style (At first)
-* fully rigged and animated tank with moving tracks(Strech goal)
+* Fully rigged and animated tank with moving tracks
 * More Advanced AI
 * More realistic Texturs